 Truth: Choosing The Right Travel Partner Is Critical

-Never underestimate the power of companionship.
+Never underestimate the power of companionship, especially when embarking on new adventures like RV living for beginners.
 Get a partner who will always stay by your side for the entire journey.
 Because in a life where everything else is moving, you could use some stability.
 And it doesn’t have to be a human, either!
 You can always go with a dog, cat, or any other animal friend you would enjoy.
 The main point is companionship.
 You need to feed your social meter for it to be a rewarding experience.

 Myth: Residential Appliances Have No Place In An RV